global-input/global-input-message/README.md

 ```shell
 npm install --save global-input-message
 ```
-And install the [socket.io](https://socket.io/) dependency:
+And install its only dependency [socket.io](https://socket.io/):

 ```shell
 npm install --save socket.io-client
 ```

-The [receiver application](#receiver-application) needs to use QR codes to share the [the required information](#qr-code) with the [calling application](#calling-application).
+A [receiver application](#receiver-application) needs to use the QR codes to share the [the required information](#qr-code) with the [calling application](#calling-application).
 Hence, you also need to install a QR Code Javascript library.
 If you are using the ReactJS framework, you may choose to use [qrcode.react](https://github.com/zpao/qrcode.react):
 ```shell
 npm install --save qrcode.react
 ```